Catalina Castaño

-Catalina Castaño Álvarez ([kataˈlina kasˈtaɲo ˈalβares]; born 7 July 1979) is a retired Colombian professional tennis player.
-Her highest singles ranking of 35 she achieved in 2006.
+Catalina Castaño Álvarez ([kataˈlina kasˈtaɲo ˈalβares]; born 7 July 1979) is a Colombian former tennis player.
+Her highest singles ranking is world No. 35 which she achieved July 2006.

-In her career, she won ten titles on the ITF Circuit, six in singles, as well as one doubles title on tournaments of the WTA Tour and the WTA 125K series, respectively.
+In her career, she won ten titles on the ITF Women's Circuit, six in singles and four in doubles, as well as one doubles title on both the WTA Tour and Challenger Tour.

 Castaño defeated top-20 players such as Nicole Vaidišová, Anna-Lena Grönefeld, Patty Schnyder, Paola Suárez, Li Na and Lucie Šafářová.
 She was coached by Peruvian-born British citizen Pablo Giacopelli since 2004.

 Career summary

 1999–2004

 In 1999 she won her first ITF title in Santiago.
 The following year she won two ITF titles in Midlothian and Cali.
 In 2001, she reached the quarterfinals in her home tournament of Bogotá, Colombia (Tier III).
 In 2002, Castaño advanced the semifinals in Bogotá.
 She reached four ITF finals, winning two of them - in Gorizia and Campobasso.
 She won 39 matches in the year and lost 18.
 In 2004, she reached the quarterfinals in Bogotá for the third time.
-She also has the distinction of being the last player to be defeated by Martina Navratilova at Wimbledon in the ladies singles, losing the match 0–6, 1–6.
+She was the last player to be defeated by Martina Navratilova at Wimbledon in the ladies singles, losing the match 0–6, 1–6.
 She won her sixth ITF title in Orbetello.